Netherlands Marine Corps: Afghanistan

 From 11 January 2002 to July 2010, marines were deployed in Afghanistan as part of the International Security Assistance Force (ISAF).
 The second battalion and the field hospital were deployed in Mazar-e Sharif in 2005 to provide security during the elections.
 Marines and Navy personnel were also stationed in the Provincial Reconstruction Team in pol-e-Khomri, province of Baghlan.
-They took over from the Dutch Airforce and Army in 2005 and were relieved in October 2006 when Hungarian forces took over.
+They took over from the Dutch Air force and Army in 2005 and were relieved in October 2006 when Hungarian forces took over.
 Formerly Marines have served in Uruzgan as the NLD Operational Mentor and Liaisons Team, for recruiting and training new military personnel of the Afghan National Army in the Uruzgan province.
 Training took place at Kamp Holland, Tarin Kowt.
 A reinforced company was deployed in the Deh Rashan area of Uruzgan province.
 Two marines were killed on April 17 of 2010 when their Bv S10 Viking was hit by an IED.
 Teams of NLMARSOF cooperated with operators of the Korps Commandotroepen (KCT) in the Special Operations Task Groups Orange, Task Force Viper and Task Force 55 from 2006 until 2010.

 C-Squadron of NLMARSOF has deployed to Afghanistan since 2018 as part of the Resolute Support Mission.
 Together with KCT operators they form the Special Operations Advisory Team (SOAT), which is tasked with providing training and assistance to the Afghan police tactical unit Afghan Territorial Force 888 (ATF-888) of the Afghan National Police.